The Iris Network

 - Adhere to all The Iris Network policies and procedures;

 - Other duties as assigned.

-- Master’s Degree in Social Work, Vision Rehabilitation, Orientation and Mobility, rehabilitation field, educational field, or other related field;
+- Masters in Vision Rehabilitation or other related field;

 The Iris Network is an equal opportunity employer.
 It is the policy of The Iris Network to provide equal employment opportunities to all candidates for employment regardless of age, race, sex, color, religion, national origin, disability, sexual orientation, gender identity, genetic information, veteran status or any other protected status.